dreedyman/mstc-cloud-worker/README.md

 1. Consumes work
 2. Unwraps request, obtains the `image` to run, a name for the `job`, an optional `timeout` (defaults to 15 minutes), the `input bucket` and optional `output bucket`.
 3. These values are then configured into a Kubernetes Job.
 The `input bucket` and optional `output bucket` are set as values for environment variables `INPUT_BUCKET` and `OUTPUT_BUCKET` respectively.
+4. If a `prefix` is provided, set the `FILE_PREFIX` environment variable.
 4. The Job is submitted and observed.
 NOTE: The Job is configured to use `IfNotPresent`for the image pull policy.
 5. Once complete, the `cloud-worker` captures the job's log file, and writes it to the `output bucket`.

 **K8S Job**

-1. Is expected to download all files in the `input bucket`
+1. Is expected to download all files in the `input bucket`.
+If the `FILE_PREFIX` is set, download all files using it.
 2. Do it's thing, and
 3. Uploads the files it produces as outputs to the `output bucket`.
 Once the client receives notification, it can then go pick up all files.
 NOTE: Should be noted that the `MINIO_SERVICE_HOST` and `MINIO_SERVICE_PORT` environment variables will have been set into the environment of the K8s job as well.